-After a relatively rough transition from the Mountain West to the Pac-12, the Utah football program has averaged 9.3 wins over the last three seasons and is 16–11 in league play over that stretch.
-Krystkowiak has done a masterful job rebuilding the Utah basketball program.
-The Utes went 13–5 in the Pac-12 in each of the last two full seasons and could be headed back to the NCAA Tournament for a third straight year with a strong finish.
+After a relatively rough transition from the Mountain West to the Pac-12, the Utah football program has averaged 8.8 wins over the last four seasons and is 19–17 in league play over that stretch under Whittingham (above, right).
+Krystkowiak has done a terrific job rebuilding the Utah basketball program.
+In his last three full seasons, the Utes are 13–5, 13–5 and 11–7 in the Pac-12.

 Football: Mike MacIntyre

 MacIntyre earned several National Coach of the Year honors after guiding the Buffaloes to the Pac-12 South title in 2016.
 The Buffs took a step back last fall, going 5–7 overall and 2–7 in the league.
 Next season will be key for MacIntyre and the Buffs.
 Boyle has done a very good job with the basketball program, leading the Buffs to the NCAA Tournament four times in his first six full seasons.

 Basketball: Jerod Haase

 Shaw has the Stanford football program in great shape.
 Haase is a bit of a mystery at this point.
 He did an outstanding job at UAB, but the Cardinal have been a bit underwhelming in his first two seasons on the Farm.

 Football: Mario Cristobal